teamg4it/g4it/services/documentation/content/3-technical-documentation/4-backend_documentation/2-api_documentation/2-evaluation/api_evaluating_inventory.md

 {{< mermaid align="center">}}

 flowchart LR
+A[API Call for Evaluation] --> B(Retain the two latest 'EVALUATING' tasks; remove the rest.)
-A[API Call for Evaluation] --> B(Get the active criteria to evaluate impacts on) B --> C(Create the evaluating task with status TO_START) C --> D(Launch asynchroneous evaluating process)
+B --> C(Get the active criteria to evaluate impacts on) C --> D(Create the evaluating task with status TO_START) D --> E(Launch asynchroneous evaluating process)
-D --> E(Return the task id)
+E --> F(Return the task id)
 {{</ mermaid >}}

-Note that, the loading process is done asynchronous.
+Note that, the evaluation process is done asynchronous.
-Attention, to consume small resource the loading process is done by one thread.
+Attention, to consume small resource the evaluation process is done by one thread.
 So if there are two evaluate in the instance, one will wait for the other to finish.

 The API call is handled